domainsofapp/domainsofapp.github.io/_posts/2020-04-07-corporate-speak.md

 Use it or lose it, folks!

-(Or, take on the Corporate Speak challenge: See if you can avoid the use of any of these like The Plague and still succeed in your career.)
+(Or, take on the Corporate Speak challenge: See if you can avoid using any of these vapid words & phrases like The Plague and still succeed in your career!)

 30,000-foot view
 Above my pay grade